Supporting Your Students Body Image | Schools Hub | Jigsaw.ie

 It can be helpful to encourage students to reflect on these inequalities and how they treat or have been treated by people in the world based on their appearance.
 Where have these ideas about appearance come from and are they fair?

-In questioning these beliefs and assumptions, students may gain a greater understanding of how other people experience their bodies and develop a sense of empathy for other people’s body image struggles, which may translate into more compassionate behaviour towards others in daily life as well as a healthier environment for body image more broadly.
+In questioning these beliefs and assumptions, students may gain a greater understanding of how other people experience their bodies and develop a sense of empathy for other people’s body image struggles.
+This may translate into more compassionate behaviour towards others in daily life as well as a healthier environment for body image more broadly.

 Self-compassion